Below are directions for finding your IP Address and Network Hardware (MAC) Address on your computer.

 - Press Enter.

-- - Physical Address entry (also known as MAC address)
+- Below the heading "Ethernet adapter Bluetooth Network Connection 2:" look for the Physical Address entry (also known as MAC address)

-Mac OS X
+Mac OS Sonoma and Sequoia

-- Click on the Apple Menu.
+- Click on the Apple icon in the menu bar.

 - Click Network.
 A list of your network connections will appear at the left.